ajaysaxenabtech/Asset_Diversification/README.md

-# Asset Diversification & Portfolio Risk Optimization (Python OOP)
+# Asset Diversification & Portfolio Risk Optimization

 This repository demonstrates how to **analyze diversification** in a portfolio through **covariance and correlation** among assets, and then **optimize the portfolio for minimum risk** using Python and Object-Oriented Programming (OOP).